Azure/azure-quickstart-templates/shadow-on-ubuntu/README.md

 * `adminUsername`: This is the account for connecting to your Shadow host.
 * `adminPassword`: This is your password for the host.
 Azure requires passwords to have One upper case, one lower case, a special character, and a number.
 * `dnsLabelPrefix`: This is used as both the VM name and DNS name of your public IP address.
 Please ensure an unique name.
 * `installMethod`: This tells Azure how to install the software.
-The default is using the community provided PPA.
-You may choose to install from source, but be advised this method takes substantially longer to complete.
+The default is using the Binaries.
+You may choose to install from Source, but be advised this method takes substantially longer to complete.
 * `vmSize`: This is the size of the VM to use.
-Recommendations: Use the A series for PPA installs, and D series for installations from source.
+Recommendations: Use the A series for Binaries installs, and D series for installations from Source.

 # Getting Started Tutorial